<> <> <> <>

 What is a vitamin deficiency?

-Vitamins are one of six groups of essential nutrients that humans need to survive.
-The other groups include water, carbohydrates (amino acids), proteins, lipids (fatty acids) and minerals.
+Vitamins are one of 6 groups of essential nutrients that humans need to survive [1].
+The other groups include water, carbohydrates (amino acids), proteins, lipids (for example, essential fatty acids such as omega-3) and minerals.

 What causes a vitamin deficiency?